osctl - command line interface for container management.

 Set a shaper on the interface to limit outgoing data. rate is given

-in bits per second, or with an appropriate suffix, i.e. k
+in bits per second, or with an appropriate suffix, i.e. k, m, g,

 Set a shaper on the interface to limit incoming data. rate is given

-in bits per second, or with an appropriate suffix, i.e. k
+in bits per second, or with an appropriate suffix, i.e. k, m, g,

 veth interface and generate configuration files for the container's network

 system.
-The interface will appear as ifname within the container. --hwaddr
+The interface will appear as ifname within the container. --enable

 Set a custom MAC address.
 Every x in the address is replaced by